 Starting an ecommerce business from scratch can be exciting but will take a lot of work.
-Before taking a step further, you first need to pinpoint your audience or the people you aim to attract with your website.
+Before taking a step further, you first need to pinpoint who the audience are.
+They’re the people you aim to attract with the website.
 This way, the design, layout, and content you’ll be creating will resonate with these individuals.
 Ask yourself these questions:

-- Who is your website for?
+- Who is the website for?
 In this part, study the demographic data which includes your audience’s age, gender, employment, income, social status, and more factors that define their profile.

 - Why are your services important to them?
 Figuring out why people need your products and services will help you determine what you need to include on your website.
 Some methods you can use to know why your services are necessary to people are online research, conducting FGDs, or interviews.

 - How do you plan on promoting your products to them?
 This includes how you’re going to tell your target audience that your services or products are the real deal and your business has the solution to their pain points.
 This will dictate how you plan to design your homepage and map out all the other pages.
 Likewise, it will also help determine which promotional activities are most effective to reach your target market and plan how you want to execute them.

 Be specific.
 ‘Small businesses’, ‘start-ups’, or ‘men and women in their 30’s’ is not a way to define a target market.

 Have a clear persona of the people you want to talk to.
 Whether they’re female professionals ages 25 and up who are into dogs and only buy organic pet food or 25 to 35-year-old health working guys and girls who are looking for home workout equipment for home use because they have to work from home, be sure to be specific.
 As much as there are a lot of ecommerce business opportunities out there, you have to specifically aim for a market to focus on in order to truly succeed.